mbmcmullen27/lox/README.md

     - I suspect this is going to cause more trouble later, and only caused a problem right now because unassigned vars is defined as an Error.
     - This gets us almost there, tests/functions and tests/count now work, but tests/fibonacci throws errors because of functions as operands for the + operator
     - fixed in issue #8

+### Chapter 11 - Resolving and Binding

+- Second pass - static analysis
+   > There are no side effects.
+When the static analysis visits a print statement, it doesn’t actually print anything.
+Calls to native functions or other operations that reach out to the outside world are stubbed out and have no effect.

+    >There is no control flow.
+Loops are visited only once.
+Both branches are visited in if statements.
+Logic operators are not short-circuited.

+- The author tends to lean towards more restrictive syntax, assuming no one would ever want to do a thing, make it an error or make it impossible.
+- I tend to disagree, language shouldn't tell the speaker what to say or how to say it.
+- "Unlikely to be deliberate" isn't enough to convince me no one would/should ever try.
+    > Do either of those first two options look like something a user actually wants?
+Shadowing is rare and often an error, so initializing a shadowing variable based on the value of the shadowed one seems unlikely to be deliberate.